SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_cable_modem.md

   OID: 1.3.6.1.2.1.10.127.1.1.5.

-  The *Unknown* value indicates that the DOCSIS version could not be retrieved from the device (e.g., the device is not reachable).
+  The *Unknown* value indicates that the DOCSIS version could not be retrieved from the device (e.g. the device is not reachable).

 - **Hardware Version**: Direct value.
 The hardware version of the cable modem.